meyskens/blog/content/post/guide-to-pentabarf.md

 ![Personal abscract](https://cdn-images-1.medium.com/max/1280/1*A4wSRR4h1qOlZxln_XNKHg.png)

 Now press “Save” and we’re done here!
-You only have to do this once for all your FOSDEM talk proposols now and in the future (make sure to keep it up to date next year).
+You only have to do this once for all your FOSDEM talk proposals now and in the future (make sure to keep it up to date next year).

 ## Let’s submit a talk!